Benchling-Open-Source/allotropy/CONTRIBUTING.md

 1. A `Parser` class -- this implements [`VendorParser`](src/allotropy/parsers/vendor_parser.py) and does most of the work converting the instrument data to ASM.
 2. Either:
   - A `Structure` file that the `Parser` uses to build an in memory representation of the instrument data that can be serialized to ASM.
-  - A `Reader` file that the `Parser` uses to read directly from the file, if accessing the file data does not require much logic.
+  - A `Reader` file that the `Parser` uses to read the raw contents of the file, which is passed to the `Structure` classes.

 Run `hatch run scripts:create-parser NAME SCHEMA_REGEX` to create a set of starter files.
 Where `SCHEMA_REGEX` is a search pattern over schema paths to specify a schema to use.